 If you don’t have this model, don’t fret—you don’t have to upgrade your entire Fire Stick to get the newer remote.
 Amazon sells this remote as an upgrade for existing consumers for $29.99 on their website, with occasional sales and drops in price.
 You’ll want to make sure that your television supports generic IR blasters before buying, but for most people, this remote will allow them to control their Fire Stick navigation, along with the power and volume of their television, all from one device.

 Consumer Electronics Control, or CEC, is built into many contemporary TVs.
 CEC is an HDMI protocol which allows CEC-enabled devices to trade information and accept controls via HDMI.
 If you have a CEC-enabled TV, you should be able to use your Firestick to control its functions.
 Just make sure that CEC commands are enabled on both the TV and the Firestick.

 For illustration purposes, this article describes a Vizio TV.
 You shouldn’t have any problems navigating the menus to turn on CEC on any other TVs though.
 This is one of those things that once you see it, you’ll know how to apply it to other situations.

-Select the CEC option and toggle left or right to enable it.
+- Toggle the CEC option left or right to enable it.